 Patient selection

-This case-cohort study included patients aged ≥ 16 years from the RELESSER registry classified with SLE according to the revised 1997 criteria of the American College of Rheumatology (ACR) for SLE [19].
-RELESSER (TRANS) is a multicenter, hospital-based registry that retrospectively collects data from a large representative sample of adult patients with SLE cared for in Spanish rheumatology departments [20].
+This case-cohort study included patients aged ≥ 16 years from the RELESSER registry classified as having SLE according to the revised 1997 criteria of the American College of Rheumatology (ACR) for SLE [22].
+RELESSER (TRANS) is a multicenter, hospital-based registry that retrospectively collects data from a large representative sample of adult patients with SLE cared for in Spanish rheumatology departments [23].
 The exclusion criteria were meeting fewer than 4 of the 1997 ACR diagnostic criteria, loss to follow-up, and/or > 50% of data missing.
 Patients with a concomitant diagnosis of rheumatoid arthritis, Sjögren’s syndrome, inflammatory myopathy, autoimmune hepatitis, or primary biliary cholangitis were defined as having overlap syndrome.
-Lymphoproliferative disorders were diagnosed by histological confirmation, and only those diagnosed after entry into the lupus cohort at each center were included.
+A diagnosis of lymphoproliferative disorders was confirmed by histopathology, and only those cases diagnosed after entry into the lupus cohort at each center were included.

-In order to facilitate analysis, participants were assigned to a cancer group and control group according to the type of lymphoma.
+In order to facilitate the analysis, participants were assigned to a cancer group and control group according to the type of lymphoma.

 Data collection